PADI Advanced Open Water Course in Bunaken and Bangka

-It’s possible to take your PADI Advanced Open Water Course in Bunaken and Manado Bay or by taking your dives at our Murex Bangka resort.
+It’s possible to take your PADI Advanced Open Water Course while diving in Bunaken and Manado Bay or by taking your dives at our Murex Bangka resort.
 If you are visiting both resorts, you also have the option of starting the course in one location and completing it in the other.

 How Much Studying is Involved in the Advanced Open Water Course?

 During the PADI Advanced Open Water Course you learn by doing – and by doing, we mean diving!
 The PADI Advanced Open Water Course includes 5 dives, 2 of which are mandatory (Deep Diving and Underwater Navigation) and 3 are for you to choose.
 This is a great opportunity to make 5 more dives under the careful eye of your PADI Instructor.
 There is a student manual to read, but you only need to read the 5 chapters which relate to the 5 dives you intend to make.
 Once you have completed each chapter there is a small knowledge review which you will go through with your Instructor – there is no final exam.

 What Dives Can I Do in North Sulawesi?

 Below is some information about the two mandatory dives and the most popular optional dives to take as part of your PADI Advanced Open Water Course in Bunaken or Bangka.